-- 9.2.1 Arborists performing rigging operations shall inspect trees' integrity to determine whether the trees have any visible defect that could affect the operation.
-If it is determined that the tree poses a risk of failure due to the forces and strains that will be created by the design of the rigging operation, an alternate plan shall be used. - 9.2.2 Rigging points shall be assessed for their structural integrity by a qualified arborist.
-The work plan and the tree shall be considered relative to the forces being applied to any part of the tree, including branch attachments and anchoring roots, before a rigging point is chosen and established. - 9.2.3 Arborists performing rigging operations shall be trained to estimate the potential forces at any point in the rigging system being used.
-The system components shall comply with working-load limits relative to the operation and the maximum potential forces. - 9.2.4 Careful consideration shall be given to the potential for additional forces resulting from the influences of rigging design, rope angles, and the number of lines and/or line parts that will act on any rigging or anchor point. - 9.2.5 For all ropes, connecting links, and rigging equipment, a qualified arborist shall ensure that load ratings shown on the equipment or provided by the manufacturer are observed in all rigging operations.
+- 9.2.1 Arborists performing rigging operations shall inspect the integrity of all trees utilized to determine whether the trees have visible defect(s) that could affect the operation.
+If it is determined that a tree poses a risk of failure due to the forces or strains that will be created by the design of the rigging operation, an alternate plan shall be used. - 9.2.2 Arborists shall inspect work lines, rigging hardware, and other rigging equipment for damage, cuts, abrasion, and/or deterioration before each use and shall remove them from service, per manufacturers' guidelines if applicable, if signs of excessive wear or damage are found. - 9.2.3 Rigging points shall be assessed for their structural integrity by a qualified arborist.
+The work plan and the tree shall be considered relative to the forces being applied to any part of the tree, including branch attachments and anchoring roots, before a rigging point is chosen and established. - 9.2.4 Arborists performing rigging operations shall be trained to estimate the weight of the load for which the rigging system is being used.
+The system components shall comply with working-load limits relative to the operation and the maximum potential forces. - 9.2.5 Careful consideration shall be given to the potential for additional forces resulting from the influences of rigging design, rope angles, and the number of lines and/or line parts that will act on any rigging or anchor point. - 9.2.6 For all ropes, connecting links, and rigging equipment, a qualified arborist shall ensure that load ratings shown on the equipment or provided by the manufacturer are observed in all rigging operations.
 Rigging equipment shall be chosen for the specific task based on working-load limits and design specifications.
 If a carabiner is used in a rigging system, loading of the gate and/or the minor axis of the carabiner shall be prevented.

-- 9.2.6 The number of connecting links used for connecting components of a rigging system shall be minimized when possible.
-Arborists shall ensure that shackles, screw links, and other connecting links are compatible and comply with manufacturers' recommendations. - 9.2.7 All equipment used for rigging operations shall be in good working condition.
-Rigging equipment and its connecting links shall be inspected immediately before use and removed from service if found to be defective, damaged, or overloaded. - 9.2.8 When the potential exists for rigging equipment to be confused with climbing equipment, the equipment shall be clearly marked to indicate its intended purpose. - 9.2.9 When establishing a rigging point horizontally distant from the parent limb or main tree stem, the arborist should consider the need to provide additional support to help disperse the force of the proposed rigged load.
+- 9.2.7 The number of connecting links used for connecting components of a rigging system shall be minimized when possible.
+Arborists shall ensure that shackles, screw links, and other connecting links are compatible and comply with manufacturers' recommendations. - 9.2.8 All equipment used for rigging operations shall be in good working condition.
+Rigging equipment and its connecting links shall be inspected immediately before use and removed from service if found to be defective, damaged, or overloaded. - 9.2.9 When the potential exists for rigging equipment to be confused with climbing equipment, the equipment shall be clearly marked to indicate its intended purpose. - 9.2.10When establishing a rigging point horizontally distant from the parent limb or main tree stem, the arborist should consider the need to provide additional support to help disperse the force of the proposed rigged load.